MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guide.md

 3. Set a budget and alert notifications.

-4. Setup a security contact email address and phone number.
+4. Set up a security contact email address and phone number.

-5. Create Azure AD groups for the subscription (n) &mdash;owner, reader, contributor etc.
+5. Create Azure AD groups for the subscription (n) owner, reader, contributor, and more.

 6. Create Azure AD PIM entitlements for established Azure AD groups.

-7. Provision the virtual network CIDR range if it requires virtual network connectivity\*.
+7. Provision the virtual network CIDR range if it requires virtual network connectivity.

-8. Peer the virtual network with the regional virtual hub \*.
+8. Peer the virtual network with the regional virtual hub.

-9. Provision required shared services, e.g. Domain controllers\*
+9. Provision required shared services (for example, domain controllers).

 10. Assign required policies for the subscription scope as mandated by the policy matrix defined by organization.